sergueik/springboot_study/basic-static/README.md

 ### Info

-Basic Springboot application hosting static page rendered by thymeleaf spring framework with a Angular JS and Bootstrap loaded, and few static resources loaded with unit test on HTTP status and page content validations (partially working) dded
+Basic Springboot application hosting static page rendered by thymeleaf spring framework with a Angular JS and Bootstrap loaded, and few static resources loaded with unit test on HTTP status and page content validations (partially working) added

 ### Testing
 ```sh